rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 ![RSK full stack dApp - Mnemonic](/assets/img/guides/complete-full-stack-dapp/Mnemonic.png)

-In the terminal, inside the project root folder, create a file named `.testnet.seed-phrase`.
-In this tutorial, the file has already been created for you.
+In the terminal, inside the project root folder, create a text file named `.testnet.seed-phrase`, notice that you have already generated this file in the additional project files setup above?.

 Do you remember your mnemonic?
-Replace your mnemonic phrase with the phrase in this file and save it.
+Update the mnemonic phrase with the 12 word phrase generated above into this file and save it.

 ### 5.2 Connect Truffle to RSK public network